Q: Are your beers Gluten Free?

 Q: Do you do this to all of your beers?

 Almost!
 Unless we want a beer to remain hazy, we use Brewer's Clarex.
-Of our year-rounds and seasonals, the only ones that don't have it are Sun Shovel, Bloodwork Orange, Megaflora, Invisible Hand, and the Einhorns.
+Of our year-rounds and seasonals, the only ones that don't have it are Floaty, Bloodwork Orange, Megaflora, Invisible Hand, and the Einhorns.